ismaelramos.dev

 export class AppComponent implements OnInit {}

-Notice how can we import other standalone components directly, and even other ngmodules, like for example ReactiveFormsModule.
+Notice how we can import other standalone components directly, and even NgModules like ReactiveFormsModule.
 Other than that, everything inside the component works as before.
-Here another example of component using other standalone components and modules:
+Here’s another example using other standalone components and modules:

 @Component({